2017 Pocono II: NASCAR Monster Energy

 By Reid Spencer, NASCAR Wire Service

+When it comes to patience, Ryan Truex has an excellent role model

-LONG POND, Pa. – Dale Earnhardt Jr. has six more shots to qualify for the Monster Energy NASCAR Cup Series playoffs.
+LONG POND, Pa. – Martin Truex Jr. is enjoying life at the top of the Monster Energy NASCAR Cup Series pyramid.

-And given his current 22nd position in the standings in what will be his last season of full-time racing, his only realistic path to the postseason involves winning one of the next six races.

-Based on his own history, Earnhardt feels Sunday’s Overton’s 400 at Pocono Raceway (3 p.m.
-ET on NBCSN), and the race at Michigan in two weeks hence, offer him the best chance of reaching Victory Lane.
-But he still feels it’s imperative to take a winning attitude to the other four tracks – Watkins Glen, Bristol, Darlington and Richmond.
+He’s the series leader in points.
+Entering Sunday’s Overton’s 400 at Pocono Raceway (3 p.m.
+ET on NBCSN), he’s tied for the series lead in victories with three.
+And he’s the runaway leader in playoff points with 29, a whopping 14 coming from stage wins.

+Truex is at the top of his game, with a team that’s a perfect fit for his personality and driving style.
+Just don’t forget that it took him 10 years to get there.

 |